-Watch UFC Striking Wizard Israel Adesanya Style All over His Opponent
+Watch UFC Striking Wizard Israel Adesanya Style All Over His Opponent

 Though Tavares managed to show off both a sturdy chin and incredible cardio, he inevitably slowed down in the second half of the fight.
 That afforded Adesanya even more room for creativity, most notably landing this sneaky, vicious elbow:

-That strike nearly ended the fight as it opened up a cut on Tavares' eyelid.
-The Las Vegas Review Journal nabbed a perfect photo of the moment:
+That strike nearly ended the fight, as it opened up a cut on Tavares' eyelid.
+The Las Vegas Review-Journal nabbed a perfect photo of the moment (warning: NSFW):

 Ben Fowlkes @benfowlkesMMA